 Resentment is often regarded as a negative emotion to be avoided, much like jealousy.
-However, as a partner of a sex addict, resentment is a huge part of what you are feeling.
+However, for partners of sex addicts, resentment is a huge part of what you are feeling.
 There is honesty in resentment.
 The feeling is very real and something to be faced head on in order to progress.

 Think of it this way: you connected with a person on some level because you felt they were right for you.
 You began building a relationship, a life with this person, only to find out that your partner was harboring a secret.
 Everything you built together was on a foundation of deception, hiding, and shame.
 Of course you are going to feel resentment about that!

 While it is definitely healthy to allow yourself to feel your feelings, resentment is a bit trickier than some.
-Today, in our continuing Women’s Wisdom series, I want to talk about the role resentment will play in your recovery as a partner of a sex or porn addict.
+Today, in our continuing Women’s Wisdom series, I want to talk about the role resentment will play in your recovery as a partners of sex addicts.

 Here’s What Resentment Looks Like